flyteorg/flyte/README.md

 </html>

-## ⏳ Five Reasons to Use Flyte
-- Kubernetes-Native Workflow Automation Platform
-- Ergonomic SDK's in Python, Java & Scala
-- Versioned & Auditable
-- Reproducible Pipelines
-- Strong Data Typing

 ## 💥 Introduction

 Flyte is a structured programming and distributed processing platform that enables highly concurrent, scalable and maintainable workflows for `Machine Learning` and `Data Processing`.
 It is a fabric that connects disparate computation backends using a type safe data dependency graph.
 It records all changes to a pipeline, making it possible to rewind time.
 It also stores a history of all executions and provides an intuitive UI, CLI and REST/gRPC API to interact with the computation.

-Flyte is more than a workflow engine -- it provides `workflow` as a core concept and a single unit of execution called `task` as a top level concept.
+Flyte is more than a workflow engine -- it uses a `workflow` as a core concept and a `task` (a single unit of execution) as a top level concept.
 Multiple tasks arranged in a data producer-consumer order create a workflow.

 `Workflows` and `Tasks` can be written in any language, with out of the box support for [Python](https://github.com/flyteorg/flytekit), [Java and Scala](https://github.com/spotify/flytekit-java).

+## ⏳ Five Reasons to Use Flyte
+- Kubernetes-Native Workflow Automation Platform
+- Ergonomic SDK's in Python, Java & Scala
+- Versioned & Auditable
+- Reproducible Pipelines
+- Strong Data Typing

 <html>
 <h2 id="quickstart">